-Project Title Amoun nt Opportunity Remedy Latrobe Leisure UV Disinfectant Units at Leisure Centres - Morwell x 3 - Moe/Newborough x 2 - Churchill x 1 \$ 240 0,000 Replace the use of chlorine as the main disinfectant in heated pools to UV disinfectant.
+Project Title Amount Opportunity Remedy Latrobe Leisure UV Disinfectant Units at Leisure Centres - Morwell x 3 - Moe/Newborough x 2 - Churchill x 1 \$ 240,00 Replace the use of chlorine as the main disinfectant in heated pools to UV disinfectant.
 The issue of using chlorine in swimming pools is that the chlorine reacts very rapidly with nitrogen compounds in the water.
 This creates problematic chlorine by-products such as mono-, di-, and trichloramines.
 Especially trichloramines (NCI3) have significant negative effects, irritating the eyes, nose, throat, as well as bronchial tubes.
 Latrobe City Council continues to use chlorine as the method of disinfection for our heated pools which while effective is considered old technology.
 UV technology is a globally accepted solution for water disinfection and combined chlorine removal, being able to solve the complex challenge of creating healthy swimming pool environments free of chlorine by-products.
 The improved technological and design-related configurations throughout the years have made UV a viable OPEX and CAPEX solution for swimming pools of all sizes.
-Benefits include: • Healthy pool environment • Less water consumption • Reduced operation costs • Reduced carbon footprint • Provides much more reliable service to our community (Less pool closures) Latrobe Leisure Co2 bulk tanks at all Leisure Centres and outdoor pools \$ 150 0,000 Replace hand mixing and manual handling of acid to control PH levels in Council run pools.
+Benefits include: • Healthy pool environment • Less water consumption • Reduced operation costs • Reduced carbon footprint • Provides much more reliable service to our community (Less pool closures) Latrobe Leisure Co2 bulk tanks at all Leisure Centres and outdoor pools \$ 150,00 to control PH levels in Council run pools.
 Current methods of controlling the potential of hydrogen (PH) are risky, unsafe, and outdated.
 Staff currently mix acid manually, which can easily cause burns to skin and eyes.
-There is also great potential for incorrect mixing ratios which drastically and negatively affects the pool chemistry.
-Including creating problems with plant and service provisions.
-Installation of bulk Co2 tanks that are filled by a truck, eliminating any requirement for manual handling or manually mixing acid.
-The Benefits include: • Lower maintenance and repair costs - CO2 is less corrosive than mineral acids on pools and pool equipment. • Lower operating costs from reduced chlorine consumption. • Safer handling with no chemicals involved, avoiding injuries like burns to skin and acid splashes in eyes. • More environmentally friendly. • Provides much more reliable service to our community (Less pool closures)
+There is also great potential for incorrect mixing ratios which drastically Lower operating costs from reduced chlorine